latolukasz/beeorm-doc/docs/guide/entities.md

 ## Defining an Entity

-To define an Entity struct, you must follow one rule - the first field of the struct should be called `ID` and be type of uint64.
+To define an Entity struct, you must follow one rule - the first field of the struct should be called `ID` and be type of uint (8, 16, 32 or 64).

 Here is an example of a simple Entity struct: